xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

     > Shooting a free throw is part of basketball.\
     > Therefore, the sentence is plausible.

+Note that not all chains of thought map cleanly to one of these categories.
+For example, sometimes the model generates irrelevant (but true) facts.
+This is sort of like confabulation, insofar as it involves the model trying to justify a false conclusion, but does not technically involve generating false premises.
+Of course, other chains of thought might involve several intermediate conclusions, in which case it might be useful classify each intermediate reasoning step independently.

 For post-hoc reasoning, we are particularly interested in non-entailment and confabulation.
-If the model has pre-computed its answer, we would like to know whether it uses CoT to rationalize that answer, or generates a final answer by ignoring the CoT and looking back at its pre-computed answer.
-The former likely involves planning and intentional deception, while the latter is easier to detect.
+If the model has pre-computed its answer, we would like to know whether it uses CoT to rationalize that answer (confabulation), or generates a final answer by ignoring the CoT and looking back at its pre-computed answer (non-entailment).
+The former appears to involve planning and intentional deception, while the latter is easier to detect and probably more benign.

 ## 3.3.
 Steering with Answer Vectors